php-imagine/Imagine/docs/usage/filters.rst

             ->save('/path/to/resized/'.md5($path).'.jpg');
     }

-The ``Filter\Transformation`` class itself is simply a very specific implementation of ``FilterInterface``, which is a more generic interface, that let's you pre-define certain operations and variable calculations and apply them to an ``ImageInterface`` instance later.
+The ``Filter\Transformation`` class itself is simply a very specific implementation of ``FilterInterface``, which is a more generic interface, that lets you pre-define certain operations and variable calculations and apply them to an ``ImageInterface`` instance later.

 Filter Application Order
 ------------------------